MechanicalRabbit/FunSQL.jl/docs/src/examples.md

 ```

+## Importing FunSQL

+FunSQL does not export any symbols by default.
+The following statement imports
+all available query constructors and the function [`render`](@ref).

+    using FunSQL:
+        FunSQL, Agg, Append, As, Asc, Bind, Define, Desc, Fun, From, Get,
+        Group, Highlight, Iterate, Join, LeftJoin, Limit, Lit, Order,
+        Partition, Select, Sort, Var, Where, With, WithExternal, render

 ## Establishing a database connection

 We use FunSQL to assemble SQL queries.
 To actually run these queries, we need